Translational Molecular Medicine Research

 Postdoctoral Lab-Based Translational Molecular Medicine Fellowship

-As pioneers in translational studies on “liquid biopsies” involving various CTNA cells in multiple types of solid tumors, the fellowship program also consists of studying epigenetic mechanisms and DDR regulating solid tumors as well as pharmacogenomics and immunogenomic-based prediction of response to therapy.
+As pioneers in translational studies on “molecular fluid” involving various cfNA in multiple types of solid tumors, the fellowship program also consists of studying epigenetic mechanisms, and DDR regulating solid tumors as well as pharmacogenomics and immunogenomic-based prediction of responses to therapy.

 Learn more about the Molecular Oncology Fellowship